sylvain-prevost/BinaryNotes.NET/README.md

 ### Bugfixe(s)
 - Fixed OID parsing when not last in sequence.
 - Fixed C# class generation when BOOLEAN element is annotated with a DEFAULT value.
+- Fixed C# class generation when MAX keyword is used in asn.1 constraint.

 <br>
 <br>